2975459755/2975459755.github.io/_tabs/about.md

 mermaid: true
 ---
-## About Me
 I am a sophomore at SHNU whose name and major shall remain unknown.\
 \
-Since I finished my crash course on CS--CS61A at the end of July 2023, I've been self-learning open courses on CS, DS math and stats, and trying to forge my way through computer science.\
+Since I finished my crash course on CS--CS61A in July 2023, I've been self-learning open courses on CS, DS math and stats, and trying to forge my way through computer science.\
 Below is a diagram of my schedule.
 ```mermaid
 gantt